Table of Contents Show

 La Vero is a new eating outlet in the heart of New Haven.
 It provides and serves Margherita, plain cheese, and chicken pizzas.
 They additionally serve mouthwatering chicken Caesar salads, garden salads, mozzarella sticks, alfredo pasta, and a steam bomb sandwich.

-As one of the most famous counter-serve joints in New Haven, the eating place serves the slice or entire pies.
+As one of the most famous counter-serve joints in New Haven, the eating place serves slices or entire pies.
 Make sure you taste the fries and shrimp pizza while you go to this restaurant.
 They’re the most delicious in New Haven town!

 4.11.
 Next Door